 How often have you walked into your baby’s nursery and you know there’s been a blowout before you even look into the crib?
 Your baby’s either screaming or the smell knocks you sideways!
-Being a father who has done my fair share of diaper changing, I’ve done some research on how to prevent diaper blowouts.
+So how do you prevent diaper blowouts effectively?

 My own daughter has had her fair shares of diaper blowouts so I sympathize with every parent who is on diaper duty.
 A diaper blowout is messy and takes more time to clean up, both the baby and the bedding.